gbouzon/dragonRush/README.md

 # gmae-project
-Repository for final project in game programming course
+This repository is used for us to work on and share several verisons of our final game programming 1 project